xaitax/Chrome-App-Bound-Encryption-Decryption/README.md

 ## Overview

-Chrome’s **App-Bound Encryption (ABE)** was introduced in Google Chrome in version 127 to strengthen the security of sensitive data by binding decryption capabilities to specific applications, preventing misuse by other processes on the system.

-This tool decrypts App-Bound encrypted keys stored in Chrome's Local State file, using Chrome’s internal COM-based **IElevator** service.
-The tool provides a way to retrieve and decrypt these keys, which Chrome protects via App-Bound Encryption (ABE) to prevent unauthorized access to secure data like cookies (and potentially passwords and payment information in the future).
+This tool decrypts **App-Bound Encrypted (ABE)** keys stored in the Local State file of supported Chromium-based browsers, including **Google Chrome, Brave, and Microsoft Edge**.
+ABE, introduced in Chrome version 127, binds decryption capabilities to specific applications to prevent unauthorized access to sensitive data such as cookies (and potentially passwords and payment information in the future).
+This tool leverages the internal COM-based **IElevator** service, unique to each browser, to retrieve and decrypt these keys.

+## Supported and tested Browsers

+- Google Chrome (130.0.6723.91)
+- Brave (1.71.118)
+- Microsoft Edge (130.0.2849.56)

+> [!NOTE]
+> This tool should be run from within each browser's application directory due to the path validation constraints of ABE.

 ## Prerequisites